GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ## Assignment of Security Responsibilities

 A role with an ID value of "information-system-security-officer" is required.
 Use the responsible-party assembly to associate this role with the party assembly containing the Information System Security Officer's information.
 For the responsible-party of this role, the party (referenced by  role-id) must be of type person, not organization.

+A role with an ID value of "information-system-security-officer-poc" is required to identify a point of contact for an information system security officer.
+For the responsible-party of this role, it can be the same party as "information-system-security-officer" or different depending upon the needs of the system and staff.

 {{< figure src="/img/ssp-figure-14.png" title="FedRAMP SSP template security point of contact." alt="Screenshot of the security point of contact information (e.g., ISSO) in the FedRAMP SSP template." >}}